forbesye/old.forbesye.github.io/src/pages/impossible_list.md

 - ~~Run a marathon~~ ([Feb.
 16, 2020](https://www.strava.com/activities/3106065746/overview))
 - Run a marathon in under 4 hours
 - Run an ultramarathon
-- Complete a sprint distance triathlon
 - Complete an Olympic triathlon
 - Complete a half Ironman triathlon
 - Complete an Ironman triathlon
 - Run a sub-6 minute mile
-- Join the 1000 pound club (combined bench, squat, deadlift over 1000 lbs)
+- Join the 1,000 pound club (combined bench, squat, deadlift over 1,000 lbs)
 - Squat 405 lbs for 1 rep
 - Deadlift 495 lbs for 1 rep
 - Bench 275 lbs for 1 rep